 - Correction factors must be calculated and applied for different proteins dependent on amino acid sequence.

-- Pure samples required for accurate measurements.
+- Pure samples are required for accurate measurements.

 These disadvantages were exacerbated during the 2007 pet food incident and the 2008 milk powder scandal where melamine was intentionally added to vegetable proteins used for human and animal consumption.
-Cyanuric acid, further compound, was found to cause kidney failure when used in conjunction with melamine.
+Cyanuric acid, a further compound, was found to cause kidney failure when used in conjunction with melamine.
 This combination has been reported as widely used overseas.